atharvabhakre2005/RAG/readme.md

 });

-Run:
+Run it:

-node test.js
+node test/test1.js

-Then send error logs + code to the debugger API.
+Then send the error logs to the debugger.

+🔧 Auto-Fix Mode

+Turn on:

+"shouldApplyFix": true

+This will:

+✔ Create backup file
+✔ Overwrite the file with AI-generated corrected code

 📦 Artifacts

-Every debugging session is saved:
+Each AI session is saved:

 /artifacts/<uuid>.json

-Includes:

-original request

-retrieved documents

-Gemini response

-Perfect for:
+Useful for:

-analytics
+Analytics

-training
+RAG training

-audits
+Crash analysis

+Debug timeline

 🛡 Troubleshooting
-❗ 1.
-Gemini model not found
+❗ Gemini model not found

-Fix: use correct model name
+Use correct name:

 gemini-2.5-flash

-and update .env.

-❗ 2.
-ChromaDB connection refused
+❗ ChromaDB connection refused

-Check if Chroma is running:
+Check:

 curl http://localhost:8000

-If not → start Docker/pip server.

-❗ 3.
-"Embedding error"

-Check you are using:
+❗ Embedding error

+Ensure model used:

 text-embedding-004

-❗ 4. ".env not loading"
+❗ .env not loading

-Ensure:
+Add at top of your server files:

 import dotenv from "dotenv";
 dotenv.config();

-exists at the top of server.js and geminiClient.js.

 🤝 Contributing

-Pull requests are welcome!
+Pull requests welcome.

-Please follow:
+Guidelines:

-Meaningful commit messages
+Meaningful commits

-Clean modular code
+Clean modular structure

 No secrets in commits

-Add meaningful test cases
+Add relevant test cases

-⭐ Future Enhancements (Optional)
+🌟 Future Enhancements (Optional)

-Web UI (React + Tailwind)
+🔥 Web UI (React + Tailwind)

-Streaming Gemini responses
+🔥 Streaming AI responses

-Auto-run code sandbox
+🔥 Auto-run sandbox execution

-Multi-language execution
+🔥 Multi-file debugging

-GitHub plugin integration
+🔥 GitHub plugin

-RAG categories (JS/Python/Java)
+🔥 Error-category-based RAG

-If you want any of these, tell me — I can generate full implementation.
+If you want any of these, tell me — I can generate full implementations.